|The team leader and the team partners need institutional and faculty support, which is given by professional expert services in the partnership:

-New programme initiatives usually have to go through a faculty or university approval process.
-A dialogue should be started as soon as possible with the educational administrations at central or faculty level, whereby the programme leader and the team are informed about all preconditions and steps to be taken from the start of the programme up to its publication in the respective program guide and its implementation.
+When the micro-credential course will be part of a broader curriculum, it has to go through a faculty or university approval process.
+A dialogue should be started as soon as possible with the programme boards or the faculties concerned, whereby the course team leader and the team are informed about all preconditions and steps to be taken from up to the publication of the course information in the respective program guides.

 Get teaching and learning support

-The teaching and learning support services are essential for designing educational formats for a micro-credential programme.
+The teaching and learning support services are essential for designing educational formats for a micro-credential.
 They have expertise in course and curriculum development as well as collaborative approaches to this development.
-Advice from this service will reduce the time and therefore the cost required to design the programme as they are familiar with all aspects of the design to be covered.
+Advice from this service will reduce the time and therefore the cost required to design the course as they are familiar with all aspects of the design to be covered.

 Find support from internationalisation services

 Internationalization services also have this expertise.
-On top of this, they are used to international collaboration and to develop staff and student mobility formats in accordance with the curriculum.
-They are also familiar with all kinds of agreements which are needed for a joint micro-credential programme.
+On top of this, they are used to inter- national collaboration and to develop different sorts of staff and student mobility formats.
+They are also familiar with all kinds of agreements which are needed for a joint micro-credential course.

 Look for support from IT services

-IT services will advise the team on technology facilities to deliver all digital components of the curriculum, including synchronous and asynchronous online delivery and group collaboration.
-An important point concerns the common platform or learning environment to be used for the delivery of the programme.
+IT services will advise the team on technology facilities to deliver all digital components of the course, including synchronous and asynchronous online delivery and collaboration in discussion groups and learning communities.
+An important point concerns the common platform or learning environment to be used for the delivery of the course.
 For pragmatic reasons, the platform of the leading institution is usually used.
-A new common platform for the delivery of a common course offering is being considered in newly established EUI alliances, but this has not yet proven to be an easy solution (see also section on the educational and technology ecosystem).
+A new common platform for the delivery of a common course offering is being considered in newly established EUI alliances, but this has not yet proven to be an easy solution (see also the section on the educational and technology ecosystem).

-of a joint micro-credential programme in higher education
+joint micro-credential courses and microlearning units in higher education